Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Introduction

-Let us assume that $\alpha$, the theorem to be proved, is indeed valid.
-Let us also fix our method for FO-reasoning, as this turns out to be important.
-Our choice for FO-reasoning are those based on quantifier instantiation.
-Given a FO formula to check validity, we can instead check for satisfiability of its negation, and Skolemize this negated formula to remove existential quantification.
-Let the method $\textit{FO-Reason}(k)$ denote the method that systematically instantiates terms of depth $k$ for quantified variables, followed by checking satisfiability of the resulting quantifier-free formula (which is a decidable problem).
-We know that the method is complete, in the sense that if $\beta$ is a valid formula in FOL, then there is some $k$ for which $\textit{FO-Reason}(k)$ will prove it valid~\cite{madhusudan12, qiu13, pek14, suter10, loding18}.
+Suppose a theorem $\alpha$ in \folfp is desired to be proved valid.
+Our technique for automated quantified FO reasoning (without least fixpoints), called \emph{natural proofs}, uses systematic quantifier instantiation followed by SMT-based validation of the resulting quantifier-free formula~\cite{loding18,pek14,qiu13}.
+Let $\SQI(k)$ be the method that systematically instantiates terms of depth $k$ for quantified variables then checks satisfiability of the resulting quantifier-free formula (the latter is a decidable problem).
+As a simple consequence of Herbrand's theorem and compactness, we know that this method is complete in the sense that if $\beta$ is a valid formula in FOL, then there is some $k$ for which $\SQI(k)$ will prove the validity of $\beta$.